Spiri0/WebGL2-IFFT-Ocean-V5/ReadMe.txt

 But an earth without an ocean looks bad, so I started creating an ocean.
 I also have an example app for a cloud generator here on github.
 With planet-wide clouds, a real ocean and detailed landmasses, this will be a detailed Earth.
-I want to create a full-fledged three.js environmental generator.